 Maurine Mulliner, a long-time member of All Soul's Church in Washington, DC, made an estate gift to establish this award in order to affirm Rev. David Hilliard Eaton's vision of a community dedicated to strengthening hope, justice and balance, and creating an anti-racist, multi-cultural religious organization and country.
 This scholarship is awarded to women from a historically marginalized group [...]
 More

 At least seven new Korean Ancestry Grants will be available for the upcoming academic year and will be given to students of Asian ancestry, who have at least one Asian grandparent.
 There is a strong preference for applicants of Korean ancestry.
-There is a minimum 3.5 GPA.
-For more information or to apply, please visit the scholarship provider's [...]
+The grant is for undergraduate study only at a well-accredited college or university in the United States.
+For more information or to apply, please [...]
 More

 In honor of the distinguished essayist & poet Kurt Brown, Laure-Anne Bosselaar Brown - Kurt Brown's wife and a faculty member of the Solstice MFA Program - and Lee Hope, Editor-in-chief of Solstice: A Magazine of Diverse Voices, underwrite an annual fellowship of $1,000 to a writer in any genre.